zulip/zulip/docs/subsystems/events-system.md

   or the people on a direct message thread.

 It is the responsibility of the caller of `send_event` to choose the list of user IDs correctly.
-There can be security problems if e.g., an event containing direct message content is sent to the entire organization.
+There can be security problems if, for example, an event containing direct message content is sent to the entire organization.
 However, if an event isn't sent to enough clients, there will likely be user-visible real-time sync bugs.

 Most of the hard work in event generation is about defining consistent